54 (number): Number theory

-54 is an abundant number because the sum of its proper divisors (66), which excludes 54 as a divisor, is greater than itself.
+54 is an abundant number because the sum of its proper divisors (66), is greater than itself.
 Like all multiples of 6, 54 is equal to some of its proper divisors summed together, (Note: 54 can be expressed as: 9 + 18 + 27 = 54.) so it is also a semiperfect number.
 These proper divisors can be summed in various ways to express all positive integers smaller than 54, so 54 is a practical number as well.
 Additionally, as an integer for which the arithmetic mean of all its positive divisors (including itself) is also an integer, 54 is an arithmetic number.